xavierartot/Babel-Workflow-Free-Code-Camp/README.md

-# Free Code Camp Lab on 🔥
+# Free Code Camp challenge on 🔥
 Do you want to Work faster with an nice setup

 ### tasks